 The interior of the castle was splendid and once the tour was almost finished, we were taken back outside to take a look at the kitchen.

 We had to walk up a flight of stairs outside in the courtyard to get to the kitchen (see picture below).The kitchen was rebuilt and refurbished.
-It was very simple.
+It was fairly simple.
 There was nothing too special about it.
-A stove, a brick oven and a table with a few cookware.The tour was then finished and we walked right out.The good news is that the hike down the steep footpath is much easier.
+A stove, a brick oven and a table with a few cookware.The tour was then over and we walked right out.The good news is that the hike down the steep footpath is much easier.
 It also takes less time.
 It’s a good idea to have a bottle of water and a few refreshments in your bag/ backpack.
 Take cash because card payments are not accepted at the ticket office.Schloss Stolzenfels is a UNESCO World Heritage Site of the “Upper Middle Rhine Valley”.

 For more information regarding the opening hours and ticket prices, check the website.
 It’s in German, but you can easily translate the information.